-I understand how 20 years of solo-managing all of the kids' appointments and other daytime commitments could sound a bit daunting.
-Let me ask you a question though: why does it have to be that way?
+It does sound a bit daunting.
+But, let me ask you a question though: why does it have to be that way?

 Here's what I would say to every military spouse: don’t assume the military always wins.
 Have a conversation with your spouse where you each talk about what can and cannot be missed during each week.